chagdj/chagdj/README.md

-# 🤝𝐖𝐄𝐋𝐂𝐎𝐌𝐄

-📍 Berlin, Germany
+🤝 #Welcome to my GitHub!

-I am Charlotte - Data Analyst transitioning from Talent Acquisition in tech scale-ups.
+Hi, I’m Charlotte — a Data Analyst transitioning from Talent Acquisition within fast-growing tech scale-ups.

+I combine people insight with data-driven thinking, turning complex information into actionable decisions.

+📍 Based in Berlin, Germany — open to remote opportunities or relocation.

 ## 👩‍💻 About Me